Listen to this article:

-This article was scientifically fact-checked by Human Sexuality expert Dr. Laurie Mintz.
+This article was scientifically reviewed by Human Sexuality expert Dr. Laurie Mintz.
+She is a professor, researcher, private practitioner and Fellow of the American Psychological Association.

 If you’re curious about exploring BDSM with your partner, it can seem like there is an endless list of considerations.
 It’s not quite as simple as dressing up a certain way and tying your partner up; you both need to discuss what fantasy you’re interested in, set your hard and soft limits, pick your safe words… and then the step that many don’t think to prepare for: aftercare.